Protect yourself against fraud

 3) be willing to work with NB Power to understand your energy consumption.

 We understand there are many reasons why you may not be able to pay your bill on time.
 If this is the case, we can discuss options to make this process easier for you.
-Visit our website to learn more.
+Visit "Having Trouble Paying Your Bill?" to learn more.

 Anyone can become a fraud victim.
 Stay alert and inform your family and friends about the dangers of fraud.